wulukewu/ddg-email-generator/README.md

 # Temporary Email Generator

-A simple Python script that generates temporary email addresses using the DuckDuckGo Email Protection API.
-The generated email is automatically copied to your clipboard, allowing for quick and easy use.
+A simple Python script that generates temporary email addresses using the DuckDuckGo Email Protection API and copies to your clipboard.
 Bind the script to a keyboard shortcut for instant access when signing up for new accounts or services.

 ## Prerequisites